MaterializeInc/materialize/doc/user/content/concepts/views.md

 accessible to queries within the cluster, even for queries that do not use the index key(s).

+#### Considerations for indexed non-materialized views

-Indexes are local to a cluster.
+- Indexes are local to a cluster.

+- Indexes preserve monotonicity information.
+As such, for indexed non-materialized views, results can be monotonic.

 See also: